• Skip to main content

 • Olive oil: Used to sauté the onions and garlic.

-• Chicken broth: This is used as a liquid base, though you can add water if you don't have any.
-You might need to add more spices if you substitute with water.
+• Chicken broth: Chicken stock is used as a liquid base, though you can add hot water or vegetable stock if you don't have any.
+You can make homemade chicken broth by simmering bone-in chicken in water with salt for several hours.

 • Spices: cayenne pepper, black pepper, bouillon powder, and salt.